 As it turns out, what I really want more than anything else is to be happy.

 When I was fifteen, I tried to quit my summer job at a local surf & turf restaurant.
 My prickly, crazy-eyed manager was always hitting on my boyfriend, who also worked there.
 The owner was a squirrelly Jehovah’s Witness who made me uncomfortable every time he showed up on site.
 I was tired of sloshing pepperoncini into the salad bar every day for a bunch of ungrateful Canadian tourists who never tipped.
 (Sorry, Canadians, but this was an epidemic in Southern Maine beach towns in the mid-nineties.)
-It was I was not the future valedictorian they thought they’d raised, but rather a sniveling little quitter. the tail end of the season and my boyfriend convinced me we should both just quit and enjoy our Labor Day weekend—far from the reeking bus bins and the scallop-scented fry batter that clung like barnacles to our Gap khakis.
+It was the tail end of the season and my boyfriend convinced me we should both just quit and enjoy our Labor Day weekend—far from the reeking bus bins and the scallop-scented fry batter that clung like barnacles to our Gap khakis.

 Look, I was young and in love and this was the first time I had ever even considered railing against the man.
 It was terrifying but also, liberating!
 I would march into my boss’s office, untie my dirty green apron, and announce that he could take his chewed-up Bic pen and cross me off the schedule.
 Permanently.